Ardamore:

 with a portico and a single capstone measuring 3 by 2.5 metres.

-South of the road is another Ogam pillar.
-There are several
+South of the road is another Ogam pillar, and there are several

 pillarstones and an alleged (but dubious) stone circle in the